Table of Contents

 Veterans should look into past VA Life Insurance Funds through the VA’s database by entering their full name.
 This will pull up any unpaid insurance refunds from programs like United States Government Life, National Service Life Insurance, Veterans Special Life Insurance, Veterans Reopened Insurance, and Service-Disabled Life Insurance.
 Many times veterans will be the recipient of benefits that they didn’t even know they had.
 Importantly, this will not include Servicemembers’ Group Life Insurance (SGLI) or Veterans’ Group Life Insurance (VGLI) policies.
 If you feel you’re owed a refund for these, you’ll have to contact them directly.

-Those who’ve received an FHA-insured mortgage (home loans backed by the Federal Housing Administration) may have an FHA Insurance Refund waiting for them to be paid by the U.S. Department of Housing and Urban Development (HUD).
+Anyone with an FHA-insured mortgage (home loans backed by the Federal Housing Administration) may have an FHA Insurance Refund waiting for them to be paid by the U.S. Department of Housing and Urban Development (HUD).
 To perform a search for this refund you’ll need to enter your name as well as your FHA case number.
 You can typically find this nine-digit number on your closing documents or promissory note, but if you have trouble locating it you can either contact the FHA or the lender who originated your loan.

 4. Unclaimed Money from Banks and Investments